feranco/feranco.github.io/_drafts/emacsConfig.md

 is really important to take into account that no filename expansion is done for the arguments, so for example the following arguments won't work:
 "~/Desktop/Git/ycmd/ycmd".
-The remaining two lines allow to use a global ycmd configuration

-[Gist](https://gist.github.com/nilsdeppe/449f1bd4920b7f50b6f05d8f7fda4f6f)that very aggressively finds compilation flags for header filesThe script must be placed at ~/.ycm_extra_conf.py for the Emacs configuration to find and use it.

-If you've got project-specific ycmd configurations (almost certainly called .ycm_extra_conf.py), and if you want them automatically loaded by ycmd as needed (which you probably do), then you can whitelist them by adding entries to ycmd-extra-conf-whitelist.
-For example, this will allow automatic loading of all .ycm_extra_conf.py files anywhere under ~/my_projects

-Another thing to be aware of is that getting YCMD, or more specifically libclang, to play nicely with precompiled headers took some work.
-See this issue on the YCMD GitHub for details.
-The short story is that if you use precompiled headers you might have to build YCMD using your system libclang by passing --system-libclang to the build script.
+The remaining two lines allow to use a global ycmd configuration.
+If ycmd is used as c/c++ code-completion engine, it is useful to have a global configuration that is able to find compilation flags for header files.
+The one proposed in this [Gist](https://gist.github.com/nilsdeppe/449f1bd4920b7f50b6f05d8f7fda4f6f) works very well.
+The configuration shall be placed at ~/.ycm_extra_conf.py, so that the Emacs configuration can find and use it.
+The ycmd-extra-conf-whitelist command allow to whitelist the global configuration so that project-specific ycmd configurations can automatically loaded by ycmd if they are Another.

 ~/.emacs.d/plugins/bazel-mode.el